intel/platform-firmware-resiliency/README.md

-DISCONTINUATION OF PROJECT

-This project will no longer be maintained by Intel.

-Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.

-Intel no longer accepts patches to this project.

-If you have an ongoing need to use this project, are interested in independently developing it, or would like to maintain patches for the open source software community, please create your own fork of this project.

-Contact: webadmin@linux.intel.com
-# Intel(R) Platform Firmware Resiliency

 ## Introduction

 Intel(R) Platform Firmware Resilience (Intel(R) PFR) is an Intel FPGA-based solution, (Intel(R) MAX 10(R) FPGA), that helps protect the various platform firmware components.
 Intel is contributing this capability as an available option on our 3rd-Gen Intel® Xeon® Processor Platforms for those looking for an integrated solution that may not otherwise be available from their platform vendor of choice.